vowellsaas/InternTeam/README.md

 ### 3. **Integrate Backend**

 Ensure that the frontend integrates smoothly with the backend functionalities provided.
-Review the backend's basic template and functionalities that need to be supported.
+Review the backend's basic template that i am attching here.

 ### 4. **Commit and Push**